 - A. Organizations shall meet all requirements established in Subchapter 00 Part 1 of this Chapter. - B. Entities designated by the Director as a CMHC shall adhere to R.I.
-Gen. Laws §§ 40.1-8.5-2(3); 40.1-8.5-4; 40.1-8.5-5 and 40.1-8.5-7, 40.1-5.4-1; 40.1-5.4-4; and 40.1-5.4-5, which define the organizational structure, board governance structure, board membership duties and services required of a CMHC.
+Gen. Laws §§ 40.1-8.5-2(3); 40.1-8.5-4; 40.1-8.5-5; 40.1-8.5-7, 40.1-5.4-1; 40.1-5.4-4; and 40.1-5.4-5, which define the organizational structure, board governance structure, board membership duties and services required of a CMHC. - C. Economic Distress and Going Concern Issues: In the event that an organization anticipates that its financial viability is becoming structurally unsustainable, its projected net billing or revenue is projected to be negative for longer than usual, or its expenses are projected to exceed regular billing or revenue for longer than usual, the organization shall immediately notify, in writing or by electronic mail, the Director of the Division of Behavioral Healthcare.
+The written communication shall include the reason or reasons that the organization believes it is in economic distress beyond expected, episodic and routine indebtedness and/or negative cash flow.
+In the event that the organization's accountant prepares a Going Concern statement, the organization shall notify the Director of the Division of Behavioral Healthcare immediately.